Integrable atomtronic interferometry

 Next, it can be confirmed that $\langle (N_1-N_3)^2\rangle= M^2 $, so

+where $\Delta$ denotes the standard deviation.
 Using the standard estimation theory approach \cite{pezze,rosetta}, it is found that the system achieves Heisenberg-limited phase sensitivity since This is an improvement on the classical shot-noise case where $\Delta \varphi\sim 1/\sqrt{P}$ \cite{pezze,rosetta}.
+In Supplemental Material D we present a discussion on the robustness of the system with respect to perturbation about the integrable case \cite{suppd}.

 \textit{Conclusion.}-- We have provided an example of integrable atomtronic interferometry, through an extended Bose-Hubbard model, with four sites arranged in a closed square.
 The integrable properties of the model furnished the necessary tools to understand the dynamics of the system in the resonant tunneling regime.
-It allowed for the analytic calculation of dynamical expectation values.
+It allowed for the analytic calculation of dynamical expectation values and correlation functions heralding NOON state formation.
 This, in turn, informed the relevant time interval required to implement certain measurement protocols.

-The probabilities for measurement outcomes were computed through the density matrix.
+The probabilities for measurement outcomes \cite{suppb} were computed via the density matrix.
 We demonstrated proof of principle examples that the integrable system functions as an identifier of NOON states produced by a black box processor, and as a simulator of such a processor.

 Our study highlights the quantum information connections of the model by detailing its function as a hybrid qudit system subjected to a controlled-phase gate operation.
 This description complements other qudit studies in photonic \cite{jin,kues,imany} and NMR \cite{izi} settings, which are attracting attention due to the promise of increasing quantum computational capacity.
 It is anticipated that our results, in an atomtronic framework, may be transferable to these and other contexts.
+Besides providing feasibility for the physical set up and identifying means to experimentally probe the correlations between the qudits \cite{suppc}, the proposed scheme allows for further investigations of measurement-based protocols for novel quantum technologies.
+It also expands prospects for studying thermalization processes in the context of integrability.

-In future research, we will undertake studies involving other states which may be useful for metrological applications, such as coherent states and Dicke states.
-We will examine the evolution of these input states, and investigate the resulting generation of entanglement.
+In future research, we will undertake studies involving other states that may be useful for metrological applications, such as coherent states and Dicke states.
+We will examine the evolution of these input states, and investigate the correlations and the resulting generation of entanglement.
 Particular emphasis will be given to the understanding of multipartite entanglement generation, beyond the bipartite investigations reported here.